marioishikawa/sparkplug_connector/README.md

 # **PLCnext_Sparkplug**

+TODO's
+- [x] SSL implementation under development only use this contribution for testing !

 ### This repo is meant to host our implementation of Sparkplug MQTT for PLCnext Controllers.
 ### Here you will find How to install and How to use it for your Ignition applications